fbpx

 This page may contain affiliate links.
 More info in our Privacy Policy.

-Full of scenic hikes and ancient wonders, we have put together an epic list of the best things to do in Jordan so you can plan the ultimate itinerary to this exciting Middle Eastern gem.
+Full of scenic hikes and ancient wonders, we’ve put together an epic list of the best things to do in Jordan so you can plan the ultimate itinerary to this exciting Middle Eastern gem.

 Wadi Rum Desert Jordan